smari/jai-simplehttp/README.md

 Another parameter (used the same way) is `USE_LOGGING`.
 It defaults to on, and will cause a `log` call to be made for each valid HTTP request.

+## Middleware

+We now support both request and response middleware.
+This barely counts as simple anymore, but here we are.
+Check out `test_middleware.jai` for usage, compiled the same way as `test.jai`.

+Middleware can similarly be turned off by setting `USE_MIDDLEWARE` to `false`.

 ## Author

 Smári McCarthy.